 To achieve success with a video solution, it’s important to carefully consider the difference between video security and video surveillance.
 While both play an important role for protecting outdoor assets, understanding how and where they differ can be critically important when selecting an effective solution to meet your security objectives.

 Our eyes work by seeing contrast between objects that are illuminated by either the sun or another form of light.
-A thermal camera operates by “seeing” heat energy from objects.
+How thermal cameras work is by “seeing” heat energy from objects.
 All objects – living or not – have heat energy that thermal cameras use to detect an image.
-This is why thermal cameras can operate at […]
+This is why thermal cameras can operate at all […]

-Video analytics are a valuable tool to protect outdoor assets either at the perimeter or around critical assets.
-Here are some pointers to keep in mind when deploying smart cameras for outdoor security.
-Choose video analytics specifically designed for outdoor use Smart cameras operate by sensing movement, but outdoors everything moves, including the camera itself.
-A camera […]
+Outdoor video analytics are a valuable tool for detecting intruders either at the perimeter or around critical assets.
+Knowing best practices of selection and use are key to being successful.
+Here are some pointers to keep in mind when deploying outdoor video analytics to help stop theft, vandalism and sabotage.
+Choose outdoor video analytics specifically designed for the […]

 Incorporating global positioning system (GPS) location information into perimeter security applications is the cornerstone of dependable, accurate video intrusion detection.
 The key is to use intelligent videos solutions that have been designed from the ground up to be inherently “geo-registered.”
 This means that the camera’s field of view (FOV) maps the GPS coordinates of all points in the landscape under surveillance.
 Such an approach is fundamental to achieving high performance and accuracy in an intelligent video surveillance system.